lesterchan/wp-postratings/README.md

 ```

 ### How To Display Comment Author Ratings?
-By default, the comment author ratings are not displayed.
-If you want to display the ratings, you need to make use of the `wp_postratings_display_comment_author_ratings` filter as shown in the sample code below:

 ```php
 add_filter( 'wp_postratings_display_comment_author_ratings', '__return_true' );
 ```

+By default, the comment author ratings are not displayed.
+If you want to display the ratings, you need to make use of the `wp_postratings_display_comment_author_ratings` filter as shown in the sample code above.

 ### How To use PNG images instead of GIF images?
-The default image extension if 'gif', if you want to change it to 'png', you need to make use of the `wp_postratings_image_extension` filter as shown in the sample code below:

 ```php
 function custom_rating_image_extension() {